-Marketing is often misunderstood as purely creative work—ads, slogans, and visuals.
+Marketing is often misunderstood as purely creative work—ads, slogans and visuals.
 But at Unilever and PepsiCo, I learned that true brand building is a rigorous commercial discipline.
-Managing a multi-billion euro portfolio taught me that sustainable growth is born from the intersection of science, finance, and empathy.
-Here are the 5 foundational lessons that define my approach.
+Managing a multi-billion euro portfolio taught me that sustainable growth is born from the intersection of science, finance and empathy.

 1. The P&L is the Only Scoreboard

-Many marketers obsess over "Brand Love" or "Reach."
+Many marketers obsess over brand love or reach.
 At Unilever and PepsiCo, I learned that marketing is a financial discipline.
-Managing a multi-billion euro portfolio taught me that you must own the entire P&L. If you cannot calculate the ROI of a factory line investment or the GM% impact of a packaging change, you aren't ready to lead.
 Creativity must always serve the bottom line.

 3. Innovation Lives in the Supply Chain